The Ground of Reality

 Puranic-era scriptures encode this understanding in a story I find extraordinarily precise.

-Once, Brahma the creator and Vishnu the sustainer fell into an argument about who was supreme.
+Once, the Creator (Brahma) and the Sustainer (Vishnu) fell into an argument about who was supreme.
 To settle it, Shiva appeared between them as an infinite pillar of light, a Jyotirlinga, blazing and boundless in both directions.
-He set them a challenge: whoever finds the end of this pillar will be declared supreme.
+He set them a challenge: whoever finds an end of this pillar will be declared supreme.

 Vishnu took the form of a boar and dove downward into the depths.
 Brahma became a swan and flew upward through the heavens.
 They searched for thousands of years.
 Neither found an end.
 The light had no beginning and no limit.